WiwiC/VERA/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Status](https://img.shields.io/badge/status-active-success)

 **VERA** is an advanced multi-modal AI pipeline designed to analyze communication performance.
-It processes video input to evaluate **Face** (micro-expressions, gaze), **Body** (posture, gestures), and **Audio** (tonality, pacing) metrics.
+It processes video input to evaluate **Face** (micro-expressions, gaze...), **Body** (posture, gestures...), and **Audio** (tonality, pacing...) metrics.
 By leveraging computer vision and audio signal processing, VERA provides objective, data-driven feedback to help users improve their communication skills.

+**Disclaimer:**
+* VERA is a prototype and we recommend to not upload videos longer than **1 to 2 minutes** (e.g. elevator pitch).
+* Some metrics are under fine-tuning and may not be as accurate as others.

 ## 🌟 Why VERA?

-Public speaking and communication are critical soft skills for **Founders, Students, and Executives**.
+Public speaking and communication are critical soft skills for **Founders, Students, Executives...**.
 Yet, feedback is often subjective and scarce.

 VERA solves this by providing:
 *   **Scientific Objectivity:** Moving beyond "you look nervous" to "your gaze stability dropped by 20%".
-*   **Holistic Feedback:** Analyzing not just what you say, but *how* you say it (Face, Body, Voice).
+*   **Holistic Feedback:** Analyzing not just what you say, but *how* you say it through your non-verbal communication (Face, Body, Voice).
-*   **Automated Coaching:** offering actionable tips based on your specific communication persona.
+*   **Automated Coaching:** offering actionable tips.

 ---

 ## 🚀 Key Features

-*   **Multi-Modal Analysis:** Parallel processing of visual signals (using MediaPipe) and auditory signals (using Librosa).
+*   **Multi-Modal Analysis:** Parallel processing of visual signals (using MediaPipe) and auditory signals (using Whisper and Librosa).
-*   **14 Core Metrics:** Comprehensive tracking of engagement indicators (e.g., Gaze Stability, Gesture Magnitude, Vocal Punch).
+*   **14 Core Metrics:** Comprehensive tracking of engagement indicators (e.g., Gaze Stability, Gesture Magnitude, Vocal dynamic).
 *   **Persona K-means Clustering:** Unsupervised ML that automatically assigns a "Communication Persona" based on high-dimensional metric clusters.
 *   **Rich Visualization:** Generates debug videos with skeletal overlays to visualize exactly what the AI sees.